 In the early 1990’s, botanists Jack Rieley (University of Nottingham) and Susan Page (University of Leicester), developed an interest in the ecology of tropical peatland ecosystems.
 They teamed up with Suwido Limin and colleagues at the University of Palangka Raya to conduct fact-finding expeditions into the Sabangau Forest.
 During four summers, from 1993 to 1996, they took students into the forest for a few weeks at a time to measure trees, collect peat-cores and build a species list – studies that have been compiled into the most comprehensive understanding of this habitat-type ever collected and which kick-started global interest in the importance of protecting tropical peatlands.
 It was the drive and dedication of Dr Limin and Professors Rieley and Page that made the rest of this story possible.

 In 1995, Helen Morrogh-Bernard and Simon Husson, then zoology undergraduates, joined the third expedition and undertook the very first orangutan surveys in Sabangau.
-Incredibly, they discovered that this forest was home to the largest orangutan population in the world, but the situation was bleak.
+Incredibly, they discovered that this forest was the largest orangutan population in lowland Borneo, but the situation was bleak.
 Illegal loggers were cutting down trees all over Sabangau, the peatland was being drained, animals were hunted, and a year earlier the first major forest fires in Sabangau destroyed over 10% of the forest area.
-There was serious threat of the region being developed and converted to agriculture or plantation, and so OuTrop was founded by Helen and Simon in 1999 with the aim to raise awareness of the importance of Sabangau for orangutan conservation, and to encourage sustainable management, protection and restoration of this vital habitat.
+There was a serious threat of the region being developed and converted to agriculture or plantation, and so OuTrop was founded by Helen and Simon in 1999 with the aim to raise awareness of the importance of Sabangau for orangutan conservation and to encourage sustainable management, protection and restoration of this vital habitat.

 We surveyed orangutans across this vast landscape, documented rampant illegal logging, and brought this to international attention.
 With our urging and support, WWF initiated an orangutan conservation programme here in 2002, resulting in the designation of the Sabangau National Park in October 2004.
 Since then we have supported habitat protection units and fire-fighting teams, carried out hydrology restoration and replanting projects, and brought over 300 research students and volunteers to Sabangau, working out of the same base-camp that was our home back in the early expeditions, although at that time it was mainly a logging camp.
 Our research focus has expanded over the years to take on dedicated projects on white-bearded gibbons, clouded leopards, red langur monkeys, forestry and biodiversity monitoring, among many others, and our team of scientists and field assistants has grown as well.